© MMXVI/MMXIX - McGeoch Technology Limited - All Rights Reserved

 switchgear and control panels and bespoke electrical equipment.

 It was in 1832 that William McGeoch founded the McGeoch Organisation.
-He came from a farming family and had broken
+He came from a farming family and had

-enough money to start his own business specialising in marine ironmongery.
+saved up enough money to start his own business specialising in marine ironmongery.

 William McGeoch & Co acquired their Warwick Works in Birmingham in 1887 and